jiwonhan1/Movie-Booking-Site/README.md

 11. A movie screen and seat information comes up.
 12. A user is able to choose a seat and if seat is already booked, `Already booked` message is shown.
 13. After booking, a user is able to check ticket amounts decreased in the movie detail page.

-### Future improvements

-1. Database such as firebase

 ### Diagram